asmagill/hs._asm.axuielement/Reference_Core.md

 * The search performed is a breadth-first search, so in general earlier elements in the results table will be "closer" in the Accessibility hierarchy to the starting point than later elements.

 * The `elementSearchObject` returned by this method and the results passed in as the second argument to the callback function are the same object -- you can use either one in your code depending upon which makes the most sense.
-Results that match the criteria are added to the `elementSearchObject` as they are found, so if you examine the object/table returned by this method and determine that you have located the element or elements you require before the callback has been invoked, you can safely invoke the cancel method to end the search early.
+Results that match the criteria function are added to the `elementSearchObject` as they are found, so if you examine the object/table returned by this method and determine that you have located the element or elements you require before the callback has been invoked, you can safely invoke the cancel method to end the search early.

 * If `objectsOnly` is specified as false, it may take some time after `cancel` is invoked for the mapping of element attribute tables to the child elements in the results set -- this is a by product of the need to iterate through the results to match up all of the instances of each element to it's attribute table.